icub-tech-iit/documentation/docs/icub-ergocub_ros2/index.md

 ```

 !!! warning
     Not all iCub configuration files have been modified to support ROS 2.
-If you didn't find those files within your robot name folder under `robots-configuration`, please don't hesitate to open an issue [here](https://github.com/robotology/robots-configuration/issues).
+If you didn't find those files within your robot name folder under `robots-configuration`, please don't hesitate to file an [issue](https://github.com/robotology/robots-configuration/issues).

 With this kind of file, the positions of all the joints specified in the `alljoints-mc_remapper` are published on the `/joint_states` ROS 2 topic.